How to keep your pets safe from the heat this summer, according to a vet

 Get the Ruffwear Jet Stream Vest on Amazon for $39.99

-Maybe don't bring them in the car
+Maybe don't bring pets in the car

 That blast of hot air when you open the door of a car that’s been baking in the sun?
 It’s even more oppressive to your fur-covered friends.
 Even after a car has been comfortably chilled by the AC, it can reach dangerously high temperatures within moments of parking: According to the ASPCA, on an 80-degree day, the interior can heat to 99 degrees in only 10 minutes.
 That’s why you shouldn’t leave your dog in a parked car for any length of time, for any reason, especially in the summertime.
 “Instead of taking pets along on errands, leave them safely at home,” MacPete says.